 - The ending paragraph of your cover letter (conclusion and call-to-action)

-Although you should strive to include all of these sections, the power of the cover letter is its flexibility.
-Within the middle paragraphs, focus on your career achievements, personal qualities, and passion for dental nursing.
-Your cover letter gives you a chance to connect with the employer and explain your motivation and qualifications for the role in a way that’s more personable than your CV.
+Although all of these sections are essential, the power of the cover letter is its flexibility.
+To an extent that a CV alone doesn't allow, a cover letter is designed to convey your career achievements, personal qualities, and passion for dental nursing in a holistic fashion.
+It gives you a chance to connect with the employer and explain your motivation and qualifications for the role in a way that’s more personable than your CV.

-Our comprehensive cover letter writing guide offers more insight into formatting and crafting each section of your cover letter.
+Our comprehensive cover letter writing guide offers more insight into crafting each section of your cover letter.
 Below you’ll find an adaptable dental nurse cover letter sample that you can use as a starting point for your own application.
+As this writing guide continues, we’ll be looking at one section at a time.

-I am an experienced dental nurse trainee.
-I have three years of experience in a range of practices, and have just passed my level 3 diploma in Principles and Practice of Dental Nursing.
-With the necessary qualifications under my belt, I am looking forward to putting my years of experience into practice in a new environment.
+I am an experienced dental nurse trainee, with three years of experience in a range of practices.
+Earlier this year, I passed my level 3 diploma in Principles and Practice of Dental Nursing.
+With the necessary qualifications under my belt, I now look forward to putting them into practice in a new environment.

 I have assisted dentists in a range of practice settings.
 My first two trainee placements focussed on the essential skills to keep a dental practice running.
 I was held to the highest standard in decontamination of instruments, and maintaining detailed patient records for both private and NHS patients.
-This gave me a holistic overview of how to exceed expectations for patients, which I know is a focus in your surgery.
+This gave me a holistic overview of how to exceed patient and practitioner expectations, which I know is a focus in your surgery.

-My most recent placement at Harrow Dental Practice helped me to refine my patient-facing skills as I was faced with more responsibility during consultations.
-With the practice’s state of the art dental technology, I became confident in assisting with dental sedation and radiography.
+My most recent placement at Harrow Dental Practice helped me to refine my patient-facing skills at a higher level of responsibility during consultations.
+Using state-of-the-art dental technology in this practice setting, I became confident in assisting with dental sedation and radiography.
 I have been consistently complimented on my reassuring bedside manner during such procedures by superiors and patients alike.

-I am aware that you are expanding your practice to cater for a wider range of clientele of both private and NHS patients.
+I am aware that you are expanding your practice to cater to a wider range of both private and NHS patients.
 I believe my experience assisting patients from all walks of life would make me a strong asset to the team.
-Please do not hesitate to reach out to Dr Ferton at Harrow Dental Practice for a recommendation.
+Please do not hesitate to reach out to Dr. Ferton at Harrow Dental Practice for a recommendation.
 I hope to be able to tell you more about my dental nurse experience soon.

 Sincerely,